OpenStackweb/osf-website/src/pages/openinfra-summit/summit-faq.md

 **Do you offer registration refunds or ticket transfers?** <br>
 Yes, refunds and ticket transfers will be processed until May 26th, 2023 at 11:59pm PT.

+**The link I had for OpenInfra Summit registration requires a password.
+How do I register?** <br>
+In an effort to leverage more open source solutions, we are now using an open source tool for OpenInfra Summit registration.
+You can register here: [vancouver2023.openinfra.dev](https://vancouver2023.openinfra.dev/)

 <h4 id="travel">VANCOUVER TRAVEL</h4>

 **Is there any financial support available for travel/accommodation?** <br>